 Home Inspector Training Courses

 The Ontario Association of Home Inspectors does not provide entry level/core (vocational) training for new home inspectors.
-The OAHI requires entry-level training being to be taken through an accredited Ontario community college, Ontario private career College or an accepted out of province equivalent.
+The OAHI requires entry-level training being to be taken through an accredited Ontario community college, Ontario career college or an accepted out of province equivalent.

 To be accepted by the OAHI, these education providers must demonstrate that successful completion of their program fulfills the core educational requirements of the National Occupational Standards (NOS) for Home and Property Inspectors and includes exposure to an OAHI recognized Standard of Practice (SOP).